MooersLab/pymolsnips/README.md

 In the following setup, we use the Vundle plugin manager.

 The `PyMOL.snippets` could be stored inside the *UltiSnips* directory, but they would be lost if you delete the *UltiSnips* directory.
-To help make sure your snippets are not deleted if the UltiSnips directory ever gets deleted you'll want to create a subdirectory called `myultisnips` at the top level of the `.vim` directory.
+To help make sure your snippets are not deleted if the UltiSnips directory ever gets deleted you will want to create a subdirectory called `myultisnips` at the top level of the `.vim` directory.
 Move the `PyMOL.snippets` file to this subdirectory.
 We will inform *vim* of this location when customizing the `.vimrc` file for *UltiSnips* a little further down.